Life insurance for LGBTQ individuals

 Buying life insurance if you’re transgender

-Life insurance companies cannot increase your rates or deny you coverage if you’re transgender, have had gender confirmation surgery, or take hormone medication.
+Life insurance companies can’t increase your rates or deny you coverage if you’re transgender, have had gender confirmation surgery, or take hormone medication.
 However, if you’re scheduled to undergo gender confirmation surgery, your application may be postponed until after the surgery is completed due to the risks associated with surgery.
+This is typically the case with any kind of pending surgical procedure — not just gender confirmation surgery.

-While most insurers will honor your actual gender during the application process if you’re a transgender man or woman, some will underwrite you based on the gender you were assigned at birth.
+While some insurers will honor your actual gender during the application process if you’re a transgender man or woman, many will assign your rates based on the gender you were assigned at birth.

-This may impact how much you pay for coverage because women pay lower rates than men across the board.
-You can find an insurer that will honor your actual gender by shopping around with multiple insurers for a policy.
+This may impact how much you pay for coverage because women pay lower life insurance rates than men across the board.
+An independent broker like Policygenius can help you find an insurer that will honor your actual gender by comparing guidelines from multiple insurance companies.

 Ready to shop for life insurance?